 WIND RIVER FISHING

-When doing guided Wind River fishing trips for Spring Chinook Salmon, it is done from my 25′ Willie Raptor at the mouth of the Wind River, using different salmon fishing techniques; trolling various baits and lures.
-When I am doing Wind River guided fishing trips, I am making sure I am watching the Wind River boundary line.
-The boundary extends into the Columbia River giving anglers a chance at other Columbia River Spring Chinook Salmon, not just the Wind River run of Spring Chinook.
-You must be careful because the wind an current has a tendency to pull you out and beyond the fishing boundary.
+Wind River guided fishing trips are done from my 25′ Willie Raptor boat.
+I us different salmon fishing techniques while targeting spring Chinook Salmon; trolling various baits and lures.
+The mouth of the Wind River boundary line extends into the Columbia River giving anglers a chance at not just the Wind River run of spring Chinook.
+You must be careful because the wind an current has a tendency to pull your boat out and beyond the fishing boundary.

 The Wind River has a similar effect as Drano Lake; spilling cool snow melt water in the Columbia River giving Steelhead and Salmon a place to cool off and rest.
-Steelhead fishing can be great at the mouth of the Wind River, I just don’t target these fish during this time of the year because I am Salmon Fishing elsewhere.
+Steelhead fishing can be great at the mouth of the Wind River, I don’t target these fish because I am Salmon fishing elsewhere.